 #4.
 Can College Baseball Players Use Wooden Bats?

-Yes, college baseball players can use the wooden bats but most prefer to use the metal bat.
+Yes, college baseball players can use wooden bats, but most prefer to use the metal bat.
 Wooden bats that adhere to the NCAA rules are allowed to be used in college baseball.
-Wooden bats are often suggested for the players who want to continue playing the baseball further as the professional baseball leagues only allow wooden bats.
-However, the use of wooden bats is expensive the course of the whole year as they get broken easily.
+Wooden bats are often suggested for the players who want to continue playing baseball further as the professional baseball leagues only allow wooden bats.
+However, the use of wooden bats is expensive over the course of a whole year as they get broken easily.

 #5.
 Can You Use Composite Bats In College?

-Yes, composite bats could be used in college baseball but they should meet all the NCAA standards.
+Yes, composite bats could be used in college baseball, but they should meet NCAA standards.

-In the year 2009, during the College World Series, the use of composite bats in the college leagues was banned by the NCAA.
-It was found that most BESR approved composite bats were exceeding the required standards of performance.
-In July 2009, the indefinite ban was imposed on the use of composite bats during college baseball.
+In the year 2009, during the College World Series, the NCAA banned the use of composite bats in the college leagues.
+It was found that most BESR approved composite bats exceeded the required standards of performance.
+In July 2009, an indefinite ban was imposed on the use of composite bats during college baseball.

-After extensive laboratory research and testing, the use of composite bats were allowed again in the year 2011 for the bats that follow BBCOR=0.50 standards.
-This standard makes sure that the bat that is used doesn’t produce the ball speed greater than the wooden bat.
+After extensive laboratory research and testing, composite bats were allowed again in the year 2011 for the bats that follow BBCOR=0.50 standards.
+This standard ensures that the bat used doesn’t produce a ball speed greater than the wooden bat.